hasshido/Mightinder/README.md

   -h, --help            Shows help message and exit -a, --auto            AutoLike until out of likes [default] -r [1-100], --ratio [1-100]		Sets the ratio of dislikes (1 is 1%)
   -m, --marathon		Keeps the program running and AutoLikes every 12h.
-  -b, --bot		Also starts the Telegram Bot instance
+  -b, --bot				Also starts the Telegram Bot instance -l, --localizer		Track positions of matches
 ----------------------------------------------------------------------------
 ```